 Eat More Greens

 Green leafy vegetables contain folate, an important nutrient for DNA repair, which also helps produce new cells and repair the skin.
-One should follow a diet rich in fruits and veggies as they contain powerful antioxidants that protect the skin from the damage caused by free radicals.
+One should follow a diet rich in fruits and veggies as they contain powerful antioxidants that protect the skin from damage caused by free radicals.
 And free radicals can cause wrinkles and age spots.
 Hence, make sure you take your greens.

 Clean Your Makeup Brushes Regularly